lsst-dm/milestones/README.rst

 Comment:

    Any additional information provided for this milestone.

-   Again, this will come from this repository.
-It should include references to other milestone IDs where applicable (e.g. “DRP-MS-INT-1”), and may include any other pertinent information.
+Expected to contain things like implementation notes for LDM-503.

+   Will be sourced from this repository.

    May be blank.

+AKA:

+  “Also Known As”.
+Any other IDs by which this milestone might be identified (e.g. “DRP-MS-INT-1”).

 Test Spec: